qoomon/maven-git-versioning-extension/README.md

 `mvn --non-recursive exec:exec -Dexec.executable='echo' -Dexec.args='${project.version}' -q`

 ### CI/CD
-Most CI/CD systems do checkouts in a detached HEAD state so no branch information is available, however they provide environment variables with this information so you can provide these to the maven git versioning extension, see [Parameters & Environment Variables](#parameters--environment-variables) section.
+Most CI/CD systems do checkouts in a detached HEAD state so no branch information is available, however they provide environment variables with this information.
+You can provide those to the *maven git versioning extension*, by using [Parameters & Environment Variables](#parameters--environment-variables).
 Below you'll find some setup example for common CI/CD systems.

 #### GitLab CI Setup
 excute this snippet before running your maven command